-The next user command table shows the SMS text messages that can be sent to the GSM intercom while in standby (the examples shown in the table use the default 4 digit master code 1111).
+The following SMS text messages can be sent while the GSM PRO intercom is in standby (the following example show the 4 digit master code as 1111).

 FUNCTION MESSAGE TO SEND Check the signal strength 1111SIG?
-Check the available balance9 1111BAL?
+Check the available balance2 1111BAL?
 Check the software version 1111VER?
-Release the door/gate 1111RLY? (? optional, send if confirmation is required) Latch the relay 1111RLA? (? optional, send if confirmation is required) Unlatch the relay 1111RUL? (? optional, send if confirmation is required) Activate auxiliary output AO1 1111A1O? (? optional, send if confirmation is required) Latch auxiliary output AO1 1111A1L? (? optional, send if confirmation is required) Unlatch auxiliary output AO1 1111A1U? (? optional, send if confirmation is required) Activate auxiliary output AO2 1111A2O? (? optional, send if confirmation is required) Latch auxiliary output AO2 1111A2L? (? optional, send if confirmation is required) Unlatch auxiliary output AO2 1111A2U? (? optional, send if confirmation is required) Check Time band setting 1111TBA?
+Release the door/gate 1111RLY? (? optional, send if confirmation is required) Latch the relay 1111RLA? (? optional, send if confirmation is required) Unlatch the relay 1111RUL? (? optional, send if confirmation is required) Activate auxiliary output A1 1111A1O? (? optional, send if confirmation is required) Latch auxiliary output A1 1111A1L? (? optional, send if confirmation is required) Unlatch auxiliary output A1 1111A1U? (? optional, send if confirmation is required) Activate auxiliary output A2 1111A2O? (? optional, send if confirmation is required) Latch auxiliary output A2 1111A2L? (? optional, send if confirmation is required) Unlatch auxiliary output A2 1111A2U? (? optional, send if confirmation is required) Check Time band setting 1111TBA?
 Check Intercom Time and Date 1111CLK?
 Check Input Status 1111CHK?
-Find a Dial to Open (dial to open) number 1111FDT"yyyyyyyyyy"? (where yyyyyyyyy = telephone number, minimum of 4 digits, also refer to pages 42 and 43) Find a Fob or Card location 1111FDF"nnnnn"? (where nnnnn = 5 digit user code printed on fob/card, also refer to page 43)
+Find a Dial to Open (dial to open) number 1111FDT"yyyyyyyyyy"? (where yyyyyyyyy = telephone number, minimum of 4 digits, also refer to pages 43 - 44) Find a Fob or Card location 1111FDF"nnnnn"? (where nnnnn = 5 digit user code printed on fob/ card, also refer to page 44)